boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/pie-chart.md

 ### Show legend

-A Legend is a text used to describe the plotted data.
-It allows you to toggle the visibility of the legend in the chart and change the legend text position (selecting through combo box).
+A legend is a text used to describe the plotted data.
+It allows you to toggle the visibility of the legend in the chart and change the legend text position (selecting through the combo box).
 Enabling the Custom Legend Text option will allow you to define a custom text (through the text area) to display for each legend series (selecting through the combo box) in the chart.

 ![Show Legend](/static/assets/visualizing-data/visualization-widgets/images/pie-chart/show-legend.png)